Is it Intuition? Or Fear?

 I pondered that question long after my program, as I reflected back on my decisions with my BRCA2 genetic mutation.
 Did I act out of fear when I chose to undergo a prophylactic bilateral mastectomy with the intense DIEP Flap reconstruction?
 The answer is affirmative, I’m afraid. <Sigh> Today’s anniversary is one unfortunate reason why, being 4 years since a beloved family member died suddenly.
 A tragic event occurring only weeks following my BRCA2 positive diagnosis, which had already rocked my world.
 Kev’s death at my age, minus one year, made me feel so much more vulnerable to the clutches of cancer, especially after my anaphylactic MRI experience.

 I was scared to death of leaving my young girls motherless, and devastating my husband after so much loss already.
-It was also a massive case of FOMO.
+It was also a massive case of FOMO (Fear Of Missing Out).

 On some level, my surgical decisions emanated from an intuitive place, which I wrote about here.

-Did you make BRCA decisions out of fear or intuition?
-What did you learn about yourself, as a result?
+Did you make BRCA-related or surgical decisions out of fear or intuition?
+What did you learn about yourself, in the process?